Nylon vs Polyester: What Is the Difference? - Bean Bags R Us

 • May generate static electricity

-• Nylon melts at lower temperatures compared to polyester, which affects its heat resistance and durability in high-heat applications.
+• Nylon can melt at lower temperatures compared to polyester, affecting performance in high-heat environments

 hayman polyester beanbag with lady